 OxyContin Addiction Treatment and Prognosis

 Research shows that the use of medications along with individualized treatment and behavioral therapies can effectively treat addiction to opioids like OxyContin.
 There is also evidence that remaining in treatment for at least three months is necessary for a positive prognosis.
-If patients commit to residential treatment, work with therapists, get good social support, and use medications that are effective, they can successfully stop using OxyContin and minimize the likelihood of future relapses.
+If patients commit to residential OxyContin addiction treatment, work with therapists, get good social support, and use medications that are effective, they can successfully stop using OxyContin and minimize the likelihood of future relapses.

 In addition to the months of active treatment for addiction, good relapse prevention should include a plan for ongoing care.
-This could mean making lifestyle changes like avoiding old friends, building up a strong social support system and attending support meetings, engaging in self-care and healthy habits, treating any mental illnesses, and continuing with regular outpatient treatment for addiction.
+This could mean making lifestyle changes like avoiding old friends, building up a strong social support system and attending support meetings, engaging in self-care and healthy habits, treating any mental illnesses, and continuing with a regular outpatient program for addiction.

 OxyContin addiction recovery rates are good when patients take treatment seriously and commit to long-term lifestyle changes.
 This prescription painkiller can be very dangerous, even to patients using it as directed.
 It should be used with caution and never misused in order to avoid dependence.
-If addiction does occur, comprehensive residential treatment can help.